-This is a humanities class that raises existential questions related to the human experience.
-It necessarily probes issues that are sometimes thorny, don't always have clear answers and includes ones in which people can have strong differences of opinion.
+This is a humanities class that raises existential questions related to the shared human experience.
+It probes issues that are sometimes thorny, don't always have clear answers and includes ones in which people can have strong differences of opinion.
 One way to think of the class is to see it as a big conversation about big issues.
-Optimal participation comes from the ability to be fully engaged: observant, reflective, and imaginative as we enter into conversation.
-In order for us to have a successful class, we need to have a sustained conversation in which members are humble, respectful, thoughtfully engaged, and still free to critique (offer friendly push-back).
-There should be room for articulation of individual perspectives, while leaving room for disagreement and friendly critique.
+Optimal participation comes from the ability to be fully engaged: which is to be as we enter into conversation.
+In order for us to have a successful class, we need to be able to talk to and with each other well.
+That involves a conversation in which members are humble, respectful, thoughtfully engaged, and still free to critique (offer friendly push-back).
+We want to see the articulation and discussion of individual perspectives, while leaving room for friendly critique.
 All of us should respectfully listen to the author's views as well as each other's, without becoming dismissive or defensive, a common default when disagreement is detected; and after listening, we need to be able to converse about what we hear.
 As these ideals are upheld we hope to create an environment where we all sense that, fundamentally, we are in this together in spite of our differences.
-(Again, please see article in Canvas: "Reading Charitably".)
+(Please see article in Canvas: "Reading Charitably".)